 1. Breakfast – ditch the fruit juice and ditch the cereals.
 The average child has already downed 3 teaspoons of sugar just at breakfast.
 Start by gradually reducing the sugar.
 Dilute the fruit with water until you have more water than fruit juice.
 Serve this in a small cup.
 Mix cereals to make a gradual change.
 For more options click here.

 3. Snacks – most children will need a snack as they tend to be a lot more active than us adults, however, watch the habit snacking.
 Give your kids a drink first as most be actually be thirsty rather than hungry.
 Choose healthy options, bake your own snacks, that way you can see exactly how much sugar is going in and there are plenty of healthy recipes.
-For more help click here.
+To download my top 25 after school snacks click here.

 4. Sauces – watch these as you can easily increase your child’s sugar intake using condiments such as tomato sauce.
 Look at the label and adjust the serving to keep the sugar low.
 Use low sugar versions or make your own.
 A tablespoon of salad cream or tomato sauce is the equivalent of ½ tsp of sugar and that soon adds up.